Table of Contents

 Game State Instantiation

 It is the responsibility of the ezGameApplication to instantiate a game state.
-By default this is done right at application startup, but if you write your own application (TODO) you could handle this differently.
+By default this is done right at application startup, but if you write your own application you could handle this differently.
 For example the editor only instantiates the game state for play-the-game mode.

 Sample Game State